>

 Effective length

-The effective length can be calculated as follows:
+The effective length is calculated as follows:

 \(\tilde{l_i} = l_i - μ_{FLD} + 1\)